Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 As mentioned above, the latex rubber density is measured using a mathematical formula to determine the pounds per cubic foot (PCF).
 The formula involves taking the object’s weight and dividing it by its total overall volume, and the resulting number is the PCF.
 For example, if a latex mattress weighs 100 pounds and measures 25 cubic feet, the result would be 4 PCF (100 divided by 25 equals 4).

-The good news is you likely won’t have to figure this out on your own; most mattress manufacturers will list the materials used and the density (in PCF) on their websites.
+The good news is you probably won’t have to figure this out on your own; most mattress manufacturers will list the materials used and the density (in PCF) on their websites.
+And if they don’t, you can ask their customer service reps.

 How Latex Density Affects Mattress Performance